Skip to main content

 Frequently Asked Questions

-Are Border Terriers good first dogs?
+Are Border Terriers good with children?

-Do Border Terriers shed a lot?
+Do Border Terriers bark a lot?

 How much exercise does a Border Terrier need?